 7.3.1 the Client is entirely responsible for use of any third party material or Third Party IP introduced or used with the Service, including obtaining the necessary permissions or licences for use with the Service, and

-7.3.2 for ensuring that the Authorised Users are responsible for the upload, storage or use of any materials including Third Party IP they introduce to the Service and that the same does not infringe any third party rights.
+7.3.2 for ensuring that the Authorised Users are responsible for the upload, storage or use of any materials including Third Party IP they introduce to the Service and that the same does not infringe any third party rights including IPR.

-8.1 LearnerLab undertakes that the Service will perform substantially in accordance with the Documentation and the Service Order.
+8.1 LearnerLab undertakes that the Service will perform substantially in accordance with the Documentation.

-8.2 The undertaking at Clause 8.1 shall not apply to the extent of any non-conformance which is caused by use of the Services contrary to LearnerLab’s written instructions as set out in any Service Order, or modification or alteration of the Service by any party other than LearnerLab or duly authorised contractors, agents or Authorised Users.
+8.2 The undertaking at Clause 8.1 shall not apply to the extent of any non-conformance which is caused by use of the Service contrary to LearnerLab’s written instructions, including as set out in any Service Order, or modification or alteration of the Service by any party other than LearnerLab or its duly authorised contractors or agents.
 If the Service does not conform with the foregoing undertaking, LearnerLab will, at its expense and without prejudice to the other rights of the Client accrued under this Agreement, use all reasonable commercial endeavours to correct any such non-conformance promptly, or provide the Client with an alternative means of accomplishing the desired performance.